brocoders/extensive-react-boilerplate/docs/forms.md

 };
 ```

-### Use `reset` function for set data for editing.
+### Use the `reset` function to set data for editing.

-`reset` function is provided by `useForm` hook.
-Do not use `setValue` function for set data for editing.
-This function is provided by `useForm` hook too, but will not put data as default values, this can grow bugs with form's state, like `isDirty`, etc.
+The `reset` function is provided by the `useForm` hook.
+Do not use the `setValue` function to set data for editing.
+This function is also provided by the `useForm` hook, but it will not set data as default values.
+This can lead to bugs in the form's state, such as `isDirty`, etc.

 ---